Colombia travel blog by Mark Berman -

 Valle de Cocora and Wax Palms

-this point if you are walking you will wish you were on horseback because the track is so rough and awkward to walk on.
-After 12kms of
+this point if you are walking you will wish you were on horseback because the track is very rough and awkward to walk on.
+After 12kms of walking crossing several

 Coffee Farm Tour

 A highlight of visiting Salento is

 of course a tour of a coffee farm.
 The Plantation House has it's own coffee farm 10 minutes walk from the lodgings and costs just a few dollars, it is called

 Finca Don Eduardo.
 The coffee farm also has a bamboo forest, waterfalls and a lookout point to see the great views into the valley.
 Our group of about 14 plus our